LS-Instruments/MVC-Actors/README.md

 ![](Media/Initialize%20Views.png)

 You will now be ready to implement your controller logic, the model that will interact the controller and the view logic.
-To generate and broadcast an event form the view execute the **"Generate and Broadcast Event.vi"** method, to generate and event form the controller execute the **"Generate Controller Event.vi"** method.
+To generate and broadcast an event form the view execute the **"Generate and Broadcast Event.vi"/"Send Generate and Broadcast Event.vi"** methods, to generate and event form the controller execute the **"Generate Controller Event.vi"/"Send Generate Controller Event.vi"** methods.

 ### GUI Views
 To implement GUI Views you have to perform the same steps as for normal views, however now you will have to subclass either the **"GUI View Actor.lvclass"** or the **"GUI Container Actor"** depending on your needs.
 For the **"GUI Container Actor"** perform the following additional steps